benlec/pixeldice/README.md

 |False           | 1.5             | ![Output 2.0](output/dice_artwork_bw_cf1.5.jpg)|
 |False           | 3               | ![Output 2.0](output/dice_artwork_bw_cf3.jpg)  |

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-## Contact

-For any questions or inquiries, please contact [benlec](mailto:youremail@example.com).

 ## Similar Resources

 - [Dice Mosaic Generator](https://dicemosaicgenerator.com/)